ValentinChCloud/event-lua/README.md

 -- Declare what ever you want.
-Your object must be a function with the same name of the event
+Your object must has function with the same name of the event

 matriache = {}
   function matriache:test_event(a, b, c)